Pre-Veterinary Medicine Certificate

 The Admissions Process for U of I

-The selection of students is a 3-phase process, usually completed by late-February in the year of matriculation.
+The selection of students is a three-phase process, usually completed by late-February in the year of matriculation.
 This process includes a cognitive evaluation, a non-cognitive evaluation and an interview.
 Please review the U of I Admission Requirements for more information.